 €1,000 | €451.61 | €451.61 |

-if your employees receive hourly salaries, our article export hourly salaries with the DATEV integration explains what needs to be considered.
+if your employees receive hourly salaries, read our article Export hourly salaries with the DATEV integration to find out what needs to be considered.